damiandizeo/react-native-encrypted-storage/README.md

   Default value: `kSecAttrAccessibleAfterFirstUnlock`

+- `keychainAccessGroup` (**iOS only**)

+  A key with a value that’s a string indicating the access group the item is in.
+[Read more](https://developer.apple.com/documentation/security/ksecattraccessgroup)

 - `storageName`

   A string for identifying a set of storage items.
 Should not contain path separators.
 Uses [kSecAttrService](https://developer.apple.com/documentation/security/ksecattrservice?language=objc) on iOS and [fileName](https://developer.android.com/reference/kotlin/androidx/security/crypto/EncryptedSharedPreferences?hl=en#create) on Android.